mvcds/chama-frontend-assignment/README.md

 * Don't need to re-invent the wheel, for components like Datepickers and/or Timepicker you can use [Material-ui](https://github.com/callemall/material-ui) or any other of your choice, it has great integration with React environments.

 # Delivery
-You can create a repository in GitHub to host the assigment.
+You can create a repository in GitHub to host the assigment codebase.
 We need both Firebase hosting and Github repo URLs.

 And that's it.
 Happy coding! :metal: